 Like other offshore jurisdictions, Guernsey has implemented legislative economic substance requirements, which came into force on 1 January 2019, to meet a commitment to address concerns raised by the EU Code of Conduct Group on Business Taxation that Guernsey’s corporate tax system could facilitate offshore structures aimed at attracting profits which do not reflect real economic substance.

-This briefing note focuses on the application of the economic substance requirements to the funds industry.
+This briefing note focuses on the application of the substance requirements to the funds industry.

 What is in scope?